blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Diagnose Curse (1st, Ritual)
 Casting time: 1 minute
 Range: Touch
-Components: V, S, M (A leech, pickled, fresh, or dried)
 Duration: Instantaneous
 You touch one creature, object, or surface and immediately learn if about one curse affecting it.
 You learn what the curse is, what it's current effects are,